samrickman/llm-eval-criminal-justice/README.md

 |Terrorism / Shoplifting |openai/gpt-4.1-mini-2025-04-14    |      0.382|     0.044|                  0.941|                0.860|<0.001 |***     |
 |Terrorism / Shoplifting |openai/gpt-4o-mini-2024-07-18     |      0.203|     0.020|                  0.926|                0.718|<0.001 |***     |

-The smallest difference between shoplifting and terrorism is Gemini 1.5 (OR 0.73).
-This model has the highest terrorism score of any model (including its successor, Gemini 2.5).
-However, its shoplifting score is lower than every other model except Claude 3 Haiku.
-This highlights that it may be desirable to use different LLMs for different types of cases.
+The smallest difference between shoplifting and terrorism is `google/gemini-1.5-flash` (OR 0.73).
+This model has the highest terrorism score of any model (including its successor, `google/gemini-2.5-flash`).
+However, its shoplifting score is lower than every other model except `anthropic/claude-3-haiku`.
+This highlights that as models become more technologically capable, they may also develop stronger safeguards which makes them less useful in real-world settings.
+Furthermore, in such settings, it may be desirable to use different LLMs for different types of cases.

 The results presented here use an "exact match" metric, which checks whether specific expected words appear in the actual output.
-The project also uses cosine similarity between the expected and actual sentences, with fairly similar trends.
+The project also uses cosine similarity between the expected and actual sentences, with similar results.
 More details about the independent variables, and the results for cosine similarity, included in the [results section](./results/results.html).

 ## Outline of repository contents